 As is true with all summer fellowships at New England Law, students pursuing fellowships through the Portia Pipeline to Practice Program will be eligible for a fellowship stipend.

-After the pilot phase, the program will expand to include special events, formal mentorship opportunities, and additional law firm partners.
+Moving forward, the program will expand to include special events, formal mentorship opportunities, and additional partners.

 Cultural celebrations, volunteer opportunities, networking mixers: our many cultural and identity law student organizations host such events and more!
 They include:

 - Asian Pacific American Law Students Association

 - South Asian & West Indian Law Student Association